Cheap Auto Insurance for Teens in 2025

 - Stay on a Parent’s Policy: Keeping teens on a parent’s auto policy is usually cheaper than purchasing a separate policy.

-- Raise the Deductible: Opting for a higher deductible can lower monthly premiums, especially for full coverage.
+- Raise the Deductible: Opting for a higher insurance deductible can lower monthly premiums, especially for full coverage.

 - Limit Optional Coverage: For older or low-value cars, dropping collision or comprehensive coverage can reduce costs.